ABOUT

 Yoga

-To live means a lot more than that, and every day we discover again and again that there is something more to life.
+To live means a lot more than that, and every day, we discover again and again that there is something more to life.
 And ‘that more’ makes us feel alive, not just merely living.

-Kasia Kamkow RYT - 500
+RYT - 500

-Having practiced and explored yoga on her own, she did her Yoga Teachers Training RYT-200, and Advanced Teachers Studies (RYT, 300+ hours) which included training in Ayurveda, Mindfulness, Healing Yoga, Breathwork, and Meditation.
+Having practiced and explored yoga independently, she did her Yoga Teachers Training RYT-200 and Advanced Teachers Studies (RYT, 300+ hours), which included training in Ayurveda, Mindfulness, Healing Yoga, Breathwork, and Meditation.
 Besides, Kasia loves to study Ayurveda.
 She also attended the Foundations of Ayurveda by Drs.
-Welsch and Svaboda, as well as the Healing Touch of Marma Therapy with Dr. V.Lad.
+Welsch, Svaboda, and the Healing Touch of Marma Therapy with Dr. V. Lad.
 In 2022, she finished the Pranayama Teachers Training with Sudhir Tiwari in the KaivalayaDhama tradition.
-As for Meditation and Buddhist teachings, she’s a student of Tenzin Wangyal Rinpoche.
+As for meditation and Buddhist teachings, she’s a student at Tenzin Wangyal Rinpoche.

 Kumiko Chiba